5 Ways To Beat Blisters On The Tops Of Your Toes

-Clawed toes and hammer toes make the toe joints sit up higher and are hence more susceptible to blisters.
+Clawed toes and hammer toes make the toe joints sit up higher and are more susceptible to blisters on top of toes.
 This can be a structural thing - the toes are fixed in this position.
 Or it can be a functional thing - the toes are perfectly able to straighten, but when you walk and run, they bend over.

 Let’s talk shoe fit, specifically for these blisters:

 - The depth of your toe box simply must accommodate your toes.
 You can’t expect to be pain-free or blister-free without this important aspect of shoe fit being met.

 - Tie your laces firmly to prevent your foot slipping forward into a shallower part of the toe box.